Are you scheduled for hip surgery? It can be a good choice for people living with chronic hip pain from inflammation, arthritis, or injury.

 Grab bars in the bathroom make tasks like using the toilet and taking a shower easier and safer after hip surgery.
 Railings in long hallways and on staircases can provide support and security as you get up and move around during recovery.

 Along with adding safety features like grab bars and railings, check your home for potential hazards.
-Loose rugs, clutter, and even pets can pose a tripping hazard when you’re navigating your home after hip surgery.
+Loose rugs, clutter, and even pets can pose a tripping hazard when you’re navigating your home after a hip surgery.

 Stock up on supplies